tanasovich/telecom-network-modelling/README.md

 # Modelling of interference noises

 Interference noise modelling using given data from configs and files.
 Produces **signal to noise** (SNR) results.
-Performes calculation for *traditonal* systems.
+Performs calculation for *traditonal* systems.

 ## Input